 Well, that’s enough for now.
 Next time we’ll work on shading and add another object to the scene.

-As always, let me know what you thought of this post in the comments or on Twitter.
+As always, let me know what you thought of this post on Twitter.